Gr8z/Legend-Cogs/README.md

  * **profanity** - filter and delete message that contain bad words.
  * **tourney** - Clash Royale open tournament finder.

-You can install these cogs by using these commands on your redbot:

 ## Installation

 To install a cog on your bot instance: